-The face pull is often crowned as king of posture exercises.
+Fitness enthusiasts crowned the face pull as the king of posture exercises.
 It mainly targets the rear deltoids, rhomboids, and middle trapezius.

-To do this, you’ll need to secure the band to something at waist height.
-Stand facing the band and hold it out in front of you.
+You’ll need to secure the band to something at waist height to do this.
+Then, stand facing the band and hold it out in front of you.

 Keeping your back straight and lifting your elbows, pull the band up towards your face.
-Squeeze your shoulder blades together and hold them in this final position.
+Squeeze your shoulder blades together and hold them in this last position.

 To increase the resistance, start by standing further away.

 Every bodybuilder wants wide lats, and the lat pulldown is a great first choice of exercise.
-You’ll need to be able to attach your resistance band to something above you.
+Next, you’ll need to attach your resistance band to something above you.
 If that’s not possible, then you can kneel.

 Hold the band out in front of you.
-Without bending your arms, pull the band down to your waist.
-Once you feel the contraction in your lats, hold that position, then raise your arms to the starting position.
+Then, pull the band down to your waist without bending your arms.
+Hold that position once you feel the contraction in your lats, then raise your arms to the starting position.

 The ‘pull apart’ mimics the rear-delt fly and is a great way to build your upper back.
-With this one, you don’t need to secure the band to anything.
+Again, you don’t need to secure the band to anything with this one.

 Grab the band at each end and hold it in front of you.
-Keeping your arms straight, pull the resistance band apart as far as you can.
+Keeping your arms straight, pull the resistance band apart as far as possible.
 Squeeze your shoulder blades together and hold this position before returning your arms in front of you.

 When most bodybuilders think of building a bigger chest, they think of heavy barbell bench pressing.
 Resistance bands for bodybuilding can easily apply the amount of resistance you need to make a bigger chest.
 You need to know how to use them.

-One of the most effective chest exercises is push-up.
+One of the most effective chest exercises is push-ups.
 You can easily take it up a notch with a resistance band.

 Put the resistance band around your upper back.
 Put your hand in each loop so that the band sits across the palm of your hand.
 Now perform push-ups like you usually would.

-The great thing about using the resistance bands for push-ups is that the resistance increases at the top of the movement.
-This means that you’ll get a better contraction than you would with the bench press or regular push-up.
+The great thing about using the resistance bands for push-ups is that the resistance increases at the movement’s top.
+Thus, you’ll get a better contraction than the bench press or regular push-ups.